feelingsonice/feelingsonice.github.io/content/posts/paseto_auth/index.md

 CREATE INDEX user_phone_number_idx ON users (phone_number);
 ```

 Notice how the `user_id` gets a default value of `uuid_generate_v4()`.
-This is because in the OTP workflow, we'll be creating a new user and generating a new token for them, even if they don't exist in the database yet.
+This is because in the OTP workflow, we'll be creating a new user and generating a new token for them, even if they don't exist in the database yet!
 You are then responsible for creating other endpoints that handles the creation of an user when they have a valid token but no user profile.
 A bit more convoluted, but leads to a nicer user experience.

-The `users` table is something you can manipulate to your liking, I've just added a `name` and `phone_number` field to it.
-You can add more fields as you see fit.
+The `users` table is something you can manipulate to your liking, I've just added a few fields like `name` and `phone_number`, but you can add more fields as you see fit.

 Now the gRPC server should be setup, although none of the endpoints are implemented yet.
 We'll do that in the next section.

 ## Implementing the gRPC endpoints

 We previously stubbed out our auth methods with `unimplemented!()`.
 Now we'll implement them, but before we can do that, we need a Twilio client to call the Twilio Verify API.
 We'll create a `TwilioClient` struct that will handle the communication with the Twilio Verify API.
-I'm not going to cover setting up Twilio Verify here, but you can check out the [Twilio Verify API documentation](https://www.twilio.com/docs/verify/api) to get started.
+I'm not going to cover setting up Twilio accounts here, but you can check out the [Twilio Verify API documentation](https://www.twilio.com/docs/verify/api) to get started.

 ### Setting up the Twilio client